 We will review your answers and, if you meet the required standard, we will screen your application form.

 Having successfully passed the previous application stages you will be emailed a video interview link.
 This stage gives you a further opportunity to demonstrate your motivation, leadership and ability to work well with people.
 You will not speak with anyone directly; you will answer pre-recorded questions from the comfort of your own home at a time that suits you.
-You have seven days to complete this interview and it should take around 15 – 20 minutes.
+We recommend you have read and understood Frontline’s approach to leadership before completing the video interview.

 If you pass the video interview stage, you will be invited to attend an assessment centre.
 Our assessment centres last for half a day and typically run from September to January.
 You will be assessed in five different activities throughout the day, which include a written exercise, a conversation with a care-experienced young person, a group activity, a role play and an interview.